EpicUsername12/grpc_py/README.md

 python fix_imports.py
 ```

-This script will update the import statements in the generated files to use absolute import paths based on the grpc_py directory.
+This script will update the import statements in the generated files to use relative import paths based on the grpc_py directory.